schneems/schneems/_posts/2021-01-13-migrating-a-ruby-library-from-travisci-to-circleci.md

         source $BASH_ENV
 ```

 Then I install dependencies via `bundle install`.
 Perhaps surprisingly, I then run a `bundle update`.
-Since derailed is a library, I don't check in any Gemfile.lock fo since I don't control the specific library versions that apps will use.
+Since derailed is a library, I don't check in any Gemfile.lock since I don't control the specific library versions that apps will use.
 Instead, this `bundle update` is telling bundler to check for more recent dependencies.
 I also need this because I'm caching dependencies and don't want to get stuck on some ancient versions accidentally.

 Finally, I execute `bundle clean`.
 That will remove any gem that's not currently in the recently generated Gemfile.lock, which prevents the cache from getting bloated with many gems that we no longer need.